So you’re looking for the best Chromebook games you can play- and play right now.

 It’s always been one of the leading puzzle games due to its addictive gameplay and gorgeous graphics.
 The point of the game is to lay down tiles to make the most random paths possible.
 It gets harder and harder as you progress through the game.

 It’s easy enough for a beginner to pick up, but challenging to master.
-It’s a very relaxing game that you can play to de-stress. and it runs perfectly on Chromebook since it doesn’t require many resources, even though it looks amazing for a web-based game.
-It’s also a free game for any Chromebook to install and play.
+It runs perfectly on any Chromebook (even older ones) since it doesn’t require many resources to run.